TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 `referenceBlock:` An [identifier](#block-identifiers) for an existing block, at which the new blocks should be inserted.

-`placement:` Determines whether the blocks should be inserted just before, just after, or nested inside the `referenceBlock`.
+`placement:` Whether the blocks should be inserted just before, just after, or nested inside the `referenceBlock`.
 Inserts the blocks at the start of the existing block's children if `"nested"` is used.

+Since the `blocksToInsert` argument is an array of `PartialBlock` objects, some fields might not be defined.
+These undefined fields are assigned values from an empty paragraph block, while the `id` is automatically generated.
+Throws an error if the reference block could not be found.

 ## Updating Blocks